Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 When I lived in the Riviera Maya I often saw tourists treating Mexico like a playground—leaving trash on the beach, breaking container laws, treating local workers poorly… It infuriated me deeply.

-Such conduct just isn’t okay.
-And behaving badly is a sure way to attract the wrong kind of attention.
-So be courteous, be respectful, and most importantly, obey the law!
+Such conduct just isn’t permissible, and behaving badly, AKA disorderly conduct, is a sure way to attract the wrong kind of attention.
+Be courteous, be respectful, and most importantly, obey the law!
+Your actions alone will make Mexico quite safe, as you’d be contributing to a solution, not a problem!

-Again, I’m sure I don’t have to remind you of this, but involving yourself in the drug trade in Mexico is a dangerous idea.
+Again, I’m sure I don’t have to remind you of the risks, but involving yourself in the drug trade in Mexico is a dangerous idea.

 Cartels are largely responsible for the violence in Mexico, so it’s advisable to avoid them.
 Not to mention, drugs are illegal and can land you in all kinds of trouble.